 When a person gives their allegiance to an external belief structure, they may go in one of several directions.
 First, they often will become very rigid in their allegiance to the organization or structure to which they have committed.
 This type of conformity can be seen through various forms of fundamentalism — religious, political, psychological systems, etc.

-Second, they may present as being very committed to a belief systems or organization, but they feel very comfortable bending the rules where it does fit their desires.
+Second, they may present as being very committed to a belief system or organization, but they feel very comfortable bending the rules where it does fit their desires.
 It becomes easy to bend the rules because they are not really committed to the underlying values system.
-However, when a person is deeply committed to authentic moral or value principles, they are less willing to act in ways which contradict these principles.
+However, when a person is deeply committed to authentic moral or value principles, they are less willing to act in ways that contradict these principles.
 The principles are authentic.

-Another way avoid responsibility can occur through the belief that one is powerless.
-There can be many factors which are seen to render a person powerless.
+Another way avoids responsibility can occur through the belief that one is powerless.
+There can be many factors that are seen to render a person powerless.
 A person can perceive themselves as a victim of their environment, of various supernatural or spiritual forces, their unconscious, or a victim of their biology/genes.
 While an existential approach will recognize that all of these factors may influence a person, none of them render a person powerless or completely control them.

 The Ability to Choose Freedom

 Otto Rank discusses the issue of freedom beautifully.
 Essentially, Rank states that the degree to which a person is unaware of those forces which influence us, they are controlled by them.
-Stated differently, the degree which we are unaware of how our drives, instincts, unconscious, and environment are influencing us, they control us.
+Stated differently, the degree to which we are unaware of how our drives, instincts, unconscious, and environment are influencing us, they control us.
 However, if a person chooses not to be aware of these influences, even if done so passively or unconsciously, a choice has still been made.